 To this day, one of the most incredible experiences of my life was witnessing the Arribada.
 Nothing can prepare you for seeing thousands of incredible animals crawling onto land at the same time.
 I also got to lie next to a Leatherback turtle as it laid its eggs, which was unforgettable.

 If you are interested in marine conservation then I would definitely recommend turtle monitoring programs.
 This experience was organized directly with the Camaronal Wildlife Refuge to work as a research volunteer.
-I believe there are volunteer companies which can organize placements in the region but you should do your research before you pick one.
+I believe there are volunteer companies that can organize placements in the region but you should do your research before you pick one.
 Many big volunteer companies can actually have a negative impact both socially and environmentally.
 If you are looking to volunteer abroad then make sure you do some research on the company to check it’s an ethical organization!

 - More on the Camaronal Wildlife Refuge